18ct White Gold

 18 Carat White Gold

 The Monumental Arc Ring is made from approximately 44 grams of white gold.
-It was originally created using CAD technology and each ring is handmade in our London workshops.
+Each ring is handmade in our London workshops.

 Top Length (from tip of wing to wing): 30mm